Cable-suspended camera system: 3D moving-cable

 3D moving-cable type cable-suspended camera systems, a.k.a. suspended flying camera systems, are used by broadcasters and video production companies to create dynamic video footage of sporting events and cultural events like concerts.
 They are a type of cable robot.

 Advantages include reducing or eliminating the need for crane shots, using camera cranes or jibs that might obstruct spectator sight lines or take up valuable space or interfere with a shot.

-Commercial 3D moving-cable type cable-suspended camera systems include: Spydercam, SkyCam, Spidercam, and RobyCam 3D.
+Commercial 3D moving-cable type cable-suspended camera systems include: EagleEye, Spydercam, SkyCam, Spidercam, and RobyCam 3D.

 Events that have been photographed using 3D moving-cable type cable-suspended camera systems include: NFL games (e.g., when the Skycam captured the Chicago Bears' Cordarrelle Patterson's 102-yard kickoff return touchdown on October 20, 2019), WWE matches, Tennis, Cricket, Rugby, Soccer, concerts (Spidercam), swimming and esports (RobyCam).

 2D moving-cable

-2D moving-cable type cable-suspended camera systems typically move in the horizontal (X) and vertical (Z) planes are used by broadcasters and video production companies to create dynamic video footage where other types of systems are impractical or impossible to setup because of venue/location.
+2D moving-cable type cable-suspended camera systems typically move in the horizontal (X) and vertical (Z) planes are used by broadcasters and video production companies to create dynamic video footage where other types of systems are impractical or impossible to set up because of venue/location.